haxwell/eog-mobile/RELEASING_README.md

 Set your scheme to Generic IOS Device

 In Project Settings, set Signing (Debug) and Signing (Release) to your provisioning profile.
 I believe its correct when the line 'Signing Certificate' reads 'iPhone Developer: ....'

+Also under Targets > Easyah > Build Settings you will need to set Provisioning Profile to 'Easyah iOS Provisioning Profile' for the Release config.
+If there are columns to the right, set it in those as well.
+Set ALL of them.

 Go to Product > Archive